 Limit the number of paid streaming services

-I still advise limiting the number of streaming services one pays for to several or so tops.
-Contrary to some complaints claiming subscribing to such services is “no cheaper than cable,” you don’t need to pay for every streaming service that comes along.
+I still advise limiting the number of streaming services one pays for to several or so tops, or setting a streaming budget.
+Despite complaints claiming multiple streaming subscriptions are “no cheaper than cable,” you don’t need to pay for every streaming service that comes along.

-One option that can help are some services available as bundling options or at a discount.
-Spotify offers Hulu and Showtime at a discount for students, and at one point offered Hulu for free to paying non-student Spotify customers.
-Meanwhile, Disney offers Disney+, Hulu, and ESPN+ as a bundled package ($13/month, the same as what the most popular Netflix tier runs).
+One option that can help is looking for discounts or bundles.
+Spotify offers Hulu and Showtime as a bundled package at $5/month for college students.
+Meanwhile, Disney offers Disney+, Hulu, and ESPN+ as a bundled package for $14/month, what Netflix’s most popular tier costs.

 Don’t pay for an ongoing service for just one show

-Also, don’t subscribe to a service on an ongoing basis for just one show.
+I’d try to avoid subscribing to a service on an ongoing basis for just one show.
 That said, one option’s paying for just one month’s service (or use a free trial), binge watch the show’s episodes all at once, and then cancel.
-Just be sure to mark in your calendar the date the trial/first month’s payment expires.
+Just be sure to mark in your calendar the date the trial/first month’s payment expires as a reminder.